 Communicable diseases include, but are not limited to, measles, influenza, viral hepatitis-A (infectious hepatitis), viral hepatitis-B (serum hepatitis), human immunodeficiency virus (HIV infection), AIDS, AIDS-Related Complex (ARC), leprosy, Severe Acute Respiratory Syndrome (SARS), including the SARS-CoV-2 (coronavirus or COVID-19) and tuberculosis.
-Missouri Baptist University may choose to broaden this definition in accordance with information received through the Centers for Disease Control and Prevention (CDC).
+Missouri Baptist University may choose to broaden this definition in accordance with information received through the Centers for Disease Control and Prevention (CDC (Centers for Disease Control)).

 Communicable and infectious diseases pose an inherent risk for faculty, staff, and students both on and off campus, while participating in typical daily living, and engaging with others in any public or private settings.
 This includes University activities and programs such as class attendance, athletics, residential communal living, events/programs, utilizing campus facilities, and other University operations.
-Faculty, staff, and students have the potential exposure to communicable and infectious diseases both within and outside of the University setting.
+Faculty, staff, and students have potential exposure to communicable and infectious diseases within and outside the University setting.

-The University will take proactive steps to protect the educational environment in the event of an infectious disease outbreak.
-It is the goal of the University during any such time period to strive to operate effectively and ensure that all essential services are continuously provided and that students and employees are safe.
+The University will take proactive steps to protect the educational environment in case of an infectious disease outbreak.
+It is the goal of the University during any such period to strive to operate effectively and ensure that all essential services are continuously provided,